grenaud/grenaud/README.md

 ### Hello 👋

 I am Gabriel.
-I am an associate professor in the Department of Computer Science and Software Engineering at Laval University 🏴󠁣󠁡󠁱󠁣󠁿🇨🇦.
+I am an associate professor in the Department of Computer Science and Software Engineering at University Laval in Quebec City, Quebec 🏴󠁣󠁡󠁱󠁣󠁿, Canada 🇨🇦.
 I am mostly interested in Bayesian/maximum-likelihood methods applied to modern and ancient DNA, environmental DNA, forensics and sequencing in general.

 You will find various repositories for different software that I have coded with collaborators.
 If you have any trouble (bug, installation, weird results), feel free to create an issue.
 I accept/welcome pull requests 😉.